Tutorials

 for region in colorset_regions:

-Fig. 36 The technological geometry of the colorset portion replicating the S30
+Fig. 29 The technological geometry of the colorset portion replicating the custom

 Lastly, the surface geometry representation of the colorset portion is

-exported to an output TDT file by setting the TdTSetup
+exported to an output TDT file using the export_layout_to_tdt()

 # Generate the TDT file from the colorset portion using a specific typgeo and